MuYunyun/create-react-doc/README.md

 * Fast static site generator for React.
 * You only just write **Markdown**.
-* Files is just Blog.
+* Files is just Menu.

 > If you want some features not included there, you can list in [version 1.0 RFC](https://github.com/MuYunyun/create-react-doc/issues/2).